Brian's Journal - Spring Break Trip, 2010

 Our last campsite

 comfortable spot to camp along one of them.
-Rather than cook we ate the last of the food Swee sent with us, baked beets and hommous and cookies, brushed our teeth outside in the cold and dark for the last time and slept well on beds of sand that I leveled with our snow shovel.
+Rather than cook we ate the last of the food Susan sent with us, baked beets and hommous and cookies, brushed our teeth outside in the cold and dark for the last time and slept well on beds of sand that I leveled with our snow shovel.

 The biggest dune